Pathways of Thoughts: Multi-Directional Thinking for Long-form Personalized Question Answering

 An MDP is defined as a quadruple \( (S, A_{s_t}, P_{a_t}, R_{a_t}) \), where \( S \) is the set of states, \( A_{s_t} \) represents the set of available actions in state \( s_t \), \( P_{a_t}(s_{t+1} \mid s_t) \) defines the probability of transitioning from state \( s_t \) to \( s_{t+1} \) given action \( {a_t} \), and \( R_{a_t}(s_{t+1}, s_t) \) specifies the reward function, which assigns a reward for taking action \( {a_t} \) in state \( s_t \) and transitioning to \( s_{t+1} \).
 In this setting, the agent \( \pi \) aims to assign a probability \( p_{\pi}({a_t} | s_t) \) to each action based on the current state \( s_t \).

-To generate a personalized response to the question \( x_u \) from user \( u \), we assume the agent \( \pi \) starts from an initial state \( s_0 \), which consists of the question \( q_u \) and the user profile \( P_u \).
+To generate a personalized response for the question \( x_u \) from the user \( u \), we assume the agent \( \pi \) starts from an initial state \( s_0 \), which consists of the question \( q_u \) and the user profile \( P_u \).
 The agent iteratively selects the most probable action at each step using the prompt shown in Figure~\ref{fig:action-selection-prompt} in Appendix \ref{app:imp-details}, continuing this process until it either chooses a halting action (as determined by the LLM) or reaches the maximum number of allowed actions, denoted as \( T \).
 Since our task involves text generation and lacks an external environment enforcing termination, the agent itself determines when to stop or continues until the predefined action limit is reached.
-Algorithm~\ref{alg:pot} (lines 3-17) demonstrates the algorithm.
-The following outlines the definitions of each MDP component in our framework:
+See = Algorithm~\ref{alg:pot} (lines 3-17) for details.
+The following subsections outlines the definitions of each MDP component in our framework: